Daybreak:Volume 1 Chapter 3

 "As I have said, it is below proper nobility."

-"Alright," Kaede relaxed, suppressing the urge to poke out those increasingly downcast eyes.
+"Okay," Kaede relaxed, suppressing the urge to poke out those increasingly downcast eyes.
 "What else?"

 "The last function of a normal familiar bond is auto-translation magic for both the master and familiar, so they may understand each other."